-I normally have a tray or two of cutters, chucks and lathe materials for you to browse through.
+I normally have a tray or two of cutters, chucks and lathe materials for you to browse through, although my stock is low at present.

 Ronnie Barker definitely missed a trick here.
 Taps to the common world are for water, other liquids or gases aren’t they?